Benjamin Moore Oxford White CC-30 / White Heron: Paint Color Review

 5 Tips for Choosing an Exterior Paint Color

 There’s no exact match for Oxford White and its particular blend of undertones.
-However, let’s see how some of the others compare
+However, the way to find your home’s best shade of white is to sample and compare it to other popular shades, such as…

 - Benjamin Moore Chantilly Lace is brighter and cleaner than Oxford White.

-- Sherwin Williams Pure White also has a subtle warmth, but it’s more muted AND more popular than Oxford White.
+- Sherwin Williams Pure White also has a subtle warmth, but it’s more muted and popular than Oxford White.

-- Benjamin Moore White Dove has a more traditional-looking warmth compared to the subtle approach of Oxford White (it’s also WAY more popular/flexible).
+- Benjamin Moore’s White Dove has a more traditional-looking warmth compared to the subtle approach of Oxford White (it’s also WAY more popular/flexible).

 READ MORE